AccessibleFuture/braille/remote-liblouis/README.md

 Remote-LibLouis v.0.9
 ===
-Remote-LibLouis is a Ruby + Sinatra HTTP service that lets you interact with LibLouisXML remotely with POST requests.
+Remote-LibLouis is a Ruby + Sinatra HTTP service that lets you interact with LibLouisXML remotely as a REST service.

 ##About the Library